SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/API_Reference/GQIArgument.md

 - `GQIStringListArgument`

-Additionally, for custom operators you can also use the following arguments to select existing columns:
+For custom operators, you can also use the following arguments to select existing columns:

 - `GQIColumnDropdownArgument`